 Images conveying an impression or emotion

-This photograph shows a smiling family group.
+This photograph shows a happy family group.
 It’s a stock image so the individuals should not be identified.
 It’s being used to give the impression that the website or the company it represents is family-friendly.
 The text alternative is “We’re family-friendly” as this best describes the intended impression.

-Note: If the purpose of this image were simply to improve the look of a page rather than convey an impression, it could be deemed to be decorative, as shown in “Decorative Images: Image used for ambience”.
+Note: If the purpose of this image were simply to improve the look of a page rather than convey an impression, it could be deemed to be decorative, as shown in “Decorative Images: Image used for ambiance”.
 The author determines the purpose for using the image.

 Images conveying file format